Admissions

 Preferential FPU Application Review for current student into the FPU D.P.T. program:

 Students who are current students at FPU and are not in the D.P.T.
-Direct Admit program
+Direct Entry program

 will have preferential application review than transfer students if they meet entrance